HAWK SENSOR SERIES

 physical contact or operational disruption.

-EFFECTIVE OIL & FUEL DETECTION
+ADVANCED OIL & FUEL DETECTION

 NON-CONTACT ALGAE MONITORING